drummondlab/drummondlab.github.io/team/_posts/2017-09-26-aparna-srinivasan.md

 image: /assets/images/team/aparna-srinivasan.png
 alum: false
 ---
-Aparna joined the lab in 2017 as an undergraduate researcher.
+Aparna is a third-year undergraduate majoring in biology and mathematics.